PatrickJS/experiments-qwik-runtime-components/README.md

 # Example of Runtime Components

-building on top of the original PoC https://github.com/PatrickJS/qwik-dynamic-cmp
+building on top of the original PoC https://github.com/PatrickJS/qwik-dynamic-cmp to get runtime components workflow in Qwik

 `/host-app/src/components/RuntimeComponent.tsx`
 > runtime config to fetch component